 PromooD (Technische Universiteit Delft)

-PromooD is the independent representative body of PhD candidates at Delft University of Technology (TU Delft).
-We signalize bureaucratic obstacles and general problems that PhD candidates face and report them to the various university boards, and we work out and stimulate the implementation of solutions to these problems.
-In addition, we provide PhD candidates a network through which they can meet other PhD candidates (monthly PhD cafe), we organize professional and social activities (workshops, lectures, drinks) and we keep PhD candidates up-to-date about PhD related issues and events (through our monthly e-zine and website).
+PromooD is the independent representation of PhD candidates at Delft University of Technology.
+We identify general and bureaucratic problems of PhD candidates and report this to various boards of the university, come up with solutions and try to encourage them to be implemented.
+Furthermore, we provide a good network for the PhD candidates, in which they can meet other PhD candidates (monthly PHD café), we organize substantive and social activities (workshops, lectures, drinks) and we keep the PhD candidates informed about the problems and events about PhD candidates (through monthly ezines and website).

 LEO (Universiteit Leiden)

-The Leiden PhD Council (Leo) aims to represent the interests of all PhD candidates affiliated with Leiden University.
-We have regular meetings with the rector and the various deans, have contacts with the local union representative, and keep in close touch with the PhD candidates in the University and Faculty councils.
-Apart from that, we organize a number of social events.
-Every month, PhDrinks are held at a local bar in Leiden.
-Here, PhD candidates from all over the university meet and socialize.
-Furthermore, once a month the PhD discussion group is held.
-This forum allows PhD candidates to present their work to a broad audience, and, at the same time, gives PhD candidates the chance to experience some of the extraordinary wealth of research areas in our university.
+The Leiden PhD candidates Consultation (LEO) represents the interests of all PhD candidates at Leiden University.
+We have regular meetings with the rector and deans, contact with the local unions and close contact with the PhD candidates in university and faculty consultations.
+We also organize a number of social activities.
+Every month we keep drinks for PhD candidates in a pub in Leiden.
+We also have a PhD discussion group montly.
+This forum offers PhD candidates the opportunity to present their work to a large audience and at the same time shows how broad and how rich the research at Leiden University really is.

 P-NUT (Universiteit Twente)